 Hop aboard for a tour of our new website!

-It looks a little different than our old site, but you'll find the some of the same helpful information, plus some new details and features.
+It looks a little different than our old site, but you'll find some of the same helpful information, plus some new details and features.
 For example, now when you hop onto our website, you can do so on any kind of device.
 The site is "responsive," meaning it will resize itself so it's still legible on whatever device you use, whether it's your desktop, laptop, tablet, or phone.
 Navigating the site is a little different, so we've included some tips below:

 As you go through the following images, look for the dark blue pen lines and arrows.
 These mark the area of the website being discussed.